Cocompact unfolding trees: Trees almost isomorphic to cocompact trees

 \section{Trees almost isomorphic to cocompact trees}

 If we want to show when a tree is almost isomorphic to a label-regular tree, we note that it must be an unfolding tree of a graph.
-As is shown in \cite{gorazd2023classification}, the unfolding tree is almost isomorphic to some $\mathcal{T}(\llangle(G_1,\rho_1),\dots,(G_n,\rho_n)\rrangle,R)$, for disjoint $G_i$'s that are robust and connected.
-From the results of this paper, it follows that cocompact trees are of the form $\mathcal{T}(\llangle(H,\gamma)\rrangle,R)$, with $\llangle(H,\gamma)\rrangle$ non-redundant, admitting an actual labelling and $H$ robustly rooted (strongly connected except in the focal cycle case).
-So using the results from \cite{gorazd2023classification}, we can see that if the tree is almost isomorphic to a cocompact tree, we must have $n=1$.
-Now if a graph $\llangle G,\rho \rrangle$, has unfolding tree almost isomorphic to a cocompact unfolding trees, we must have some function $\gamma$ s.t. $\llangle G,\gamma \rrangle$ admits an actual labelling, so $G$ must admit a pre-actual labelling.
+As is shown in \cite{gorazd2023classification}, the unfolding tree is almost isomorphic to some $\mathcal{T}(\llangle(G_1,\rho_1),\dots,(G_n,\rho_n)\rrangle,R)$, for disjoint $G_i$'s that are robust,non-redundant and connected.
+From the results of this paper, it follows that cocompact trees are of the form $\mathcal{T}(\llangle(H,\gamma)\rrangle,R)$, with $\llangle(H,\gamma)\rrangle$ non-redundant, admitting an actual labelling and $H$ robust (strongly connected except in the focal cycle case).
+So using the results from \cite{gorazd2023classification}, we can see that if the tree $\mathcal{T}(\llangle(G_1,\rho_1),\dots,(G_n,\rho_n)\rrangle,R)$ is almost isomorphic to a cocompact tree, we must have $n=1$.
+Now if a graph $\llangle G,\rho \rrangle$, has unfolding tree almost isomorphic to a cocompact unfolding trees, we must have some function $\gamma$ s.t. $\llangle G,\gamma \rrangle$ admits an actual labelling.
+So $G$ must admit a pre-actual labelling.
 To check if $G$ admits a pre-actual labelling, we can do this using the following algorithm that refines the trivial labelling of the graph until it satisfies the second condition of \defref{ch2-def1}, while checking the third condition at every step.

 This algorithm gives us the coarsest pre-actual labelling $l$ on $G$ (if it exists).
-If we want to check whether a rooted graph $(G,E)$ has an actual labelling we simply check with the above algorithm whether $G\setminus \{R\}$ has a pre-actual labelling and then this pre-actual labelling can be expanded to the root making it an actual labelling iff we have a label $l_R$ s.t. \begin{itemize} \item $\forall v \in t(o^{-1}(R)), l_p(v)=l_R$ \item $M_{l_R}=t_m(o^{-1}(R))$ \end{itemize} and since we have constructed the coarsest pre-actual labelling, an actual labelling exists only if it can be expanded.
+If we want to check whether a rooted graph $(G,R)$ has an actual labelling we first check with the above algorithm whether $G\setminus \{R\}$ has a pre-actual labelling.
+Then this pre-actual labelling can be expanded to the root making it an actual labelling iff we have a label $l_R$ s.t. \begin{itemize} \item $\forall v \in t(o^{-1}(R)), l_p(v)=l_R$ \item $M_{l_R}=t_m(o^{-1}(R))$. \end{itemize} Since we have constructed the coarsest pre-actual labelling, an actual labelling exists only if the constructed pre-actual labeling can be expanded.
+This answers the open question (1) in \cite{COURCELLE2025} in the finite sinkless case, I suspect it can be extended to the case with infinite edge valencies similarly.
+Graphs with sinks can be dealt with by removing all sinks and checking whether the resulting graph has an actual labeling.